rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/README.md

 ---

-## 🔍 Investigation Workflow

-Across the investigations, I followed a practical SOC-style workflow:

-**Test Activity → Protection → Detection → Investigation → Process Context → Remediation**

-The exact investigation path varied depending on the type of activity.

-For example:

-**Web-based Test**

-Web Access → Web Protection → Endpoint Detection → Process Lineage → Remediation

-**Endpoint Test**

-Test File / Activity → Endpoint Detection → Detection Details → Process Lineage → Remediation

-The purpose was not simply to trigger a detection, but to investigate the evidence available after the detection occurred.

----

 ## 📂 Investigation Portfolio

 The project is divided into three focused investigations.
 Each investigation documents a specific security scenario and the evidence available through Sophos Central.